serimag/landinghack-fakepay/README.md

-# fakepay.ai - Payroll Verification
+# fakepay.ai - Pay Stubs Verification

 Automatic validation system for Spanish pay stubs using AI to detect fraud and verify authenticity.